-Always use caution when lighting your water heater.
-Check the area for gas.
-Be sure to smell next to the floor because some gas is heavier than air and will settle.
-Before lighting the water heater fill the fresh water system.
+It is important to read all of the safety information provided in the water heater manufacturer Operation Manual in the Owner's Information Package.
+The following instructions are for the standard water heater with direct spark ignition (DSI).
+This appliance does not have a pilot light.
+It is equipped with an ignition device that automatically lights the burner.
+Do not try to light the burner by hand.
+Before lighting smell all around the appliance area for gas.
+Be sure to smell next to the floor because some gas is heavier than air and will settle Before lighting the water heater fill the fresh water system.
 Purge any air from the water heater by opening all hot water faucets until water flows steadily from each one.
 The water heater installed in this unit is a ten-gallon gas/electric model with direct spark ignition (DSI).
-This water heater operates on LP gas or 120 volt electricity.
+This water heater operates on Propane gas or 120 volt electricity.
 It is important to read all of the safety information provided in the water heater manufacturer operation manual in the Owner's Information Packet.
 This appliance does not have a pilot light.
 It is equipped with an ignition device which automatically lights the burner.
 Do not try to light the burner by hand.
 Before lighting, smell all around the appliance on the floor.
 Consult the Operation Manual for further instructions if a gas leak is noticed.
 The gas valve is fully automatic, no adjustments are necessary.
 Read the safety information provided in the Operation Manual before lighting the appliance.
 Turn off all electrical power to the water heater.
 Turn the gas supply to the OFF position.
 Wait five minutes for the gas to clear the area.
 If you smell gas, STOP!
-Follow the safety instructions in the Operations Manual.
+Following the safety instructions in the Operations Manual.
 If gas odor is not noticed than turn the gas supply to the ON position.
 Turn on the electrical supply to the water heater.
 Inside the unit there is a switch marked WATER HEATER.
 Turn the switch to the ON position.
 There will be a 15 second purge before the unit will spark.
 If the burner does not light on the first try, there will automatically be two more tries for ignition before it will lock out.
 Each ignition cycle will have a 15 second purge.
 If lock out occurs before the main burner lights, turn the switch to OFF, wait five seconds and turn the switch to ON again.
 This will re-start the ignition cycle.
 The initial start-up of the water heater may require several ignition cycles before all of the air is purged from the gas lines.